Reading and writing time series data¶

 GWOSC write data in HDF5 using a custom schema that is incompatible

-with format='hdf5'
+with format='hdf5'.

 Reading¶